1.1 In these Conditions, the following definitions apply:

 (c). provide Absolute and its Personnel with access to the Site and other facilities and information as reasonably required to provide the Services;

-(d). provide any reports, designs, drawings and documentation as reasonably requested by Absolute in connection with the Services; and
+(d). provide any reports, designs, drawings and documentation as reasonably requested by Absolute in connection with the Services within 7 days or sooner should their omission delay works on site; and

-(e). obtain and maintain all necessary licences, permissions and consents which may be required for Absolute to perform the Services.
+(e). obtain and maintain all necessary and relevant licences, insurances, permissions and consents which may be required for Absolute to perform the Services.